CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

         {

         }
 #.
-Put your code to the correct doxygen section, in this specific case inside the Testcases group as it is shown in the following example:
+Put your code into the correct doxygen section, in this specific case inside the Testcases group as it is shown in the following example:
     .. code-block:: c

         /********************************************************************************